arjuntoor1/spring-kafka-kerberos/README.md

 # spring-kafka-kerberos

-This repo shows how to use Kerberos authentication with Spring and Spring Kerberos.
+This repo is intended to be a minimal-example of how to use Kerberos authentication with Spring and Spring Kafka.